AuthorCarpentry/DT2018/04-dynamic.md

 To make this feature work its magic, we need to get an authentication token from ORCID in order to read your bio from your ORCID profile.
 This is a multi-step process, allowing RStudio and R to communicate with the ORCID system.
 Let's proceed step by step.

 1. In the exercise file, navigate to the section **Principal Investigator's Biosketch**.
-Open the file `insert_4b_orcid.R`.
+Open the file `insert_orcid.R`.
 Copy the first code chunk from this file and paste into your exercise file under the Level 2 header **Principal Investigators Biosketch**.

 2. In this new code chunk in your exercise file, click the green arrow to the upper right corner to run the code.
 This will open up a web browser to the ORCID web site, where you'll log in to your account as usual.